Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

                         in the future.
   --no-proxy            Do not use a proxy, not even one the environment
                         names.
 Overrides `--proxy`.
   --no-summary          Suppress the feed item summary in the output.
-Default:
-                        False
   --proxy PROXY         Proxy to reach the target through.
 The scheme defaults
                         to `http` when omitted.
 Overrides the proxy the environment names (`http_proxy`, `https_proxy`,